Time needed: Approximately five minutes

 The Pre-Stretched Assembly (PSA) is located inside the material chamber and is comprised of a film and a plastic frame.

 1. Check the film at the bottom of the material tray whenever the material is removed.

 2. Look for pinholes, punctures, ripples, and other signs of stress.
 A slightly cloudy film is normal and will not affect the print quality.

-3. Use Manual Debris Removal to remove cured material from the surface of the film assembly at the end of a print, or access it using the following sequence – Home > Settings > Manual Debris Removal.
+3. Use Manual Debris Removal to remove cured material from the surface of the film assembly at the end of a print, or access it by navigating to Settings > Manual Debris Removal.

 4. Once the exposure time is set on the Manual Debris Removal page, tap Expose – the projector will expose the full printing area to light for the set exposure duration.
 Use the rubber spatula from the Starter Kit to gently remove the cured material from the surface of the film assembly.